MatteoLarrode/DataViz-2102/Cloropleth Maps/README.md

 uninformed viewers.

 As a bonus, I will make a map that makes a specific point.
-From the maps above, we can see that some regions host a lot more tourists than the others, which have similar values.
+From the maps above, we can see that some regions host a lot more tourists than most others.
 A classed map with two categories could be efficient to give a very simple answer to the question “Which regions host the most tourists?”.

 <details>
 <summary>Code</summary>